qwertie/LoycCore/essentials/localize.md

         "Save As...".Localized()

-Then `resourceManager.GetString("Save As...")` is called to get the translated string, or the original string if no translation was found.
+Then `resourceManager.GetString("Save As...")` is called to get the translated string, or the original string if no translation was found (and yes, in your resx file you *can* use spaces and punctuation in the left-hand side).
 You can even add a "name calculator" to encode your resx file's naming convention, e.g. by removing spaces and punctuation (for details, look at the [`UseResourceManager`](http://ecsharp.net/doc/code/classLoyc_1_1Localize.html) method.)